stenrap/bridgetjohansen.com/docs/database.md

 ### Migrations

-*Note: Due to [this db-migrate issue](https://github.com/db-migrate/node-db-migrate/issues/635), you must currently run migrations using node v8.9.4.*
+*Due to [this db-migrate issue](https://github.com/db-migrate/node-db-migrate/issues/635), you must currently run migrations using node v8.9.4.*

 1. Open a shell and change to the root directory of the project.
 1. Switch to Node.js v8.9.4: